Search Results for

 The Software Factory Execution is initiated from within an Application by clicking on the Run Software Factory button in the top tool bar.
 The execution is typically kicked off after completing some design changes, or installing / updating Modules.

-You can also run the Software Factory from the applications context menu.
+You can also run the Software Factory from the application's context menu:

 Run from Context Menu Run the Software Factory from the application context menu